Huijing Gao (HCN 2024)

 Samantha Stiepan (HCN 2020)

-Trained as an audiologist and a hearing scientist, Sammi is currently a Postdoctoral Scholar in the laboratory of Carolina Abdala.
+Trained as an audiologist and a hearing scientist, Sammi is currently a Postdoctoral Fellow in the laboratory of Carolina Abdala.
 Her research interests lie at the intersection of basic understanding of peripheral auditory function and clinical applications.
 She is working on more accurate and sensitive clinical applications of otoacoustic emissions, faint acoustic signals originating from the inner ear that can be measured noninvasively using a sensitive microphone sealed in the ear canal.
 Sammi’s goal is that one day this tool will be widely used to improve the detection, quantification, and prevention of hearing loss.

 Jack Tang (HCN 2020)

-Jack is a Postdoctoral Scholar in the Applegate lab.
+Jack is a Postdoctoral Fellow in the Applegate lab.
 His research uses optical coherence tomography to study changes in the cochlea in response to loud noise exposure.
 Jack received his BS, MS, and PhD degrees in Bioengineering at the University of California, Riverside.

 Yubin Zhang (HCN 2020)